markkashraf/-Go-Back-N/README.md

 ## Acknowledgments

-- This was a group project for the Computer Networks course for ENG ASU whose member names are mentioned above.
+- This was a group project for the Computer Networks course for ENG ASU.

 Feel free to contribute and provide feedback to improve this simulation!